Scorecard Research Beacon

 WATCH: Mel Owens dishes about searching for love on 'The Golden Bachelor'

-Mel Owens' journey to find love as the Golden Bachelor is underway.
+Mel Owens' journey to find love as the Golden Bachelor is coming to an end.

-The retired NFL player, 66, joins the "Bachelor" franchise as the second Golden Bachelor, following in season 1 star Gerry Turner's footsteps.
+The retired NFL player, 66, joined the "Bachelor" franchise in September as the second Golden Bachelor, following in season 1 star Gerry Turner's footsteps.

 Who is Mel Owens?